gi0na/r-ghypernet/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Giona Casiraghi <giona@ethz.ch>'